Diagnostic Medical Imaging

 - Demonstrate quality patient care

-- Practice/apply appropriate radiation protection of patients, supervisors and peers.
+- Practice/apply appropriate radiation protection of patients, themselves and others

 3. Think critically and problem solve in various patient care situations.